Some factors that may increase the risk of complications include:

 Prior to test

-to empty your digestive system.
-This is because stool in the intestines may make it harder to read the x-rays.
+enema may be given the day before.
+It will empty your digestive system.
+Stool in the gut may make it harder to read the x-rays.

 Description of the Test

 An IV will be placed.
 The contrast material and any needed medicine will be passed through the IV.
 You will lie on a table for 30 to 60 minutes.
 X-rays will be taken at regular intervals.
 This will allow the doctor to see these body parts at work.
 It will better show where problems might be.
 You may be asked to hold your breath each time an x-ray is taken.
 You will also be asked to empty your bladder in a bathroom before the last x-ray.

 You can return to normal activity and diet.

 About 60 to 90 minutes